- Chart

 Industry Overview

-The restaurant industry in China is large and growing, driven by increasing urbanization, rising disposable incomes, and a growing middle class.
-It is highly competitive, with a mix of international and domestic players.
+The restaurant industry in China is large and growing, driven by increasing disposable incomes and urbanization.
+The QSR and casual dining segments are particularly competitive.

 Positioning